openSUSE/openSUSE-git/git-native-packaging.md

 Assuming that there can be many projects with a complex naming scheme like OBS, we can't just use a `factory` branch.
-Instead we translate the project naming into something like `refs/projects/openSUSE/Factory` (git refs can't have colons).
+Instead we translate the project naming into something like `refs/projects/openSUSE:Factory` (Note git refs can't have colon, so there needs to be some quoting or transliteration, eg to an unicode character).
 Submitting the `hello` package into `openSUSE:Factory` could therefore work like the following:

 ![workflow2](workflow2.png)

-1. Create a pull request inside the package repo by copying the main ref into e.g. `refs/requests/openSUSE/Factory/$number`.
+1. Create a pull request inside the package repo by copying the main ref into e.g. `refs/requests/openSUSE:Factory/$number`.
 This needs support from the git hosting platform.
 2. the staging machinery notices the request and assign a staging project.
 The machinery creates an automatic, transient `factory` branch.
-In this case `refs/staging/openSUSE/Factory/A`.
+In this case `refs/staging/openSUSE:Factory:A`.
 This commit could be signed to record reviews.
 Signing changes the commit hash but that wouldn't matter in this case as the commit is automatically created anyway.
 3. To actually build all packages assigned to a particular staging project, the machinery also creates a transient branch of the target project.
-In this case in `refs/staging/openSUSE/Factory/A` pointing the package submodule to the newly created commit in the package.
+In this case in `refs/staging/openSUSE:Factory:A` pointing the package submodule to the newly created commit in the package.